1

 Explore your collection instantly

 Once processed, your entire collection is searchable.
-Find items by keyword, date, subject, or format.
-Run a collection analysis to surface themes, identify gaps, and generate arrangement suggestions — all powered by the metadata your AI and archivists created together.
+Find items by keyword, date, subject, or format — all powered by the metadata your AI and archivists created together.

 Search results showing items found by keyword with thumbnails and AI-generated descriptions